Orderings of k-Markov Numbers: Tools

 Every poset with more than one element has two chronological labelings.
 Given a poset $\calP$ with one chronological labeling, let $\overline{\calP}$ denote the same poset with reverse chronological labeling.
 In a drawing, this means taking a mirror image of the Hasse diagram.
 The notion of chronological labeling also invites a notion of interval notation, $\calP[a,b] := \{\calP(i): a \leq i \leq b\}$.
 If $a > b$, define $\calP[a,b] = \emptyset$.

 We return to discussions of shape.
 If $n$, as in Equation \ref{eq:FencePosetDef}, is 1, so that $\calP$ is a chain which increases with the chronological labeling, we define the \emph{shape} of $\calP$ to be $a_1 = c_1+1$.
-Otherwise, we define the shape of $\calP$ to be the sequence of positive integers $a_1,\ldots,a_n$ defined by Notice that $a_1 = 1$ if and only if $\calP(1)$ is maximal, and $a_n > 1$.
+Otherwise, we define the shape of $\calP$ to be the sequence of positive integers $a_1,\ldots,a_n$ defined by Notice that $a_1 = 1$ if and only if $\calP(1)$ is maximal and that $a_n > 1$.
+For example, consider the fence poset on the right of Figure \ref{fig:SnakeGraphAndPosetExample}.
+The numbers $c_i$ are $c_1 = 3, c_2 = 5$ and $c_3 = 6$.
+Therefore, the shape is $3,2,2$, recovering the sign sequence.